 A person with selective mutism may not be able to speak during their assessment, but the clinician should be prepared for this and be willing to find another way to communicate.

 For example, they may encourage a child with selective mutism to communicate through their parents, or suggest that older children or adults write down their responses or use a computer.
+They may watch the child playing or watch a video of them speaking in a comfortable environment.

 Diagnosis in adults